wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "Funny how just when you think life can't possibly get any worse it suddenly does."
+💬 Quote of the Day: "I've always wanted people to know who they are from the inside.
+Then they can create the life they desire and deserve.
+I've always believed that my job was to facilitate the evolution of the human consciousness."
 <!-- end quote -->